Zahrak759/TheMentours/README.md

 # TheMentours
-This is initially an iOS based app focusing on mental health and networking with professionals to find mentors and challenge their problem solving skills
+This is initially an iOS based app focusing on mental health especially among community of people of color networking with professionals and alumni of their schools finding mentors challenging problem solving skills discovering life goals and creating a path to them